GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_LogicalExternalSystem](../../stereotypes.md#SAF_LogicalExternalSystem)

-An External System in the Logical Domain, outside the SOI scope, interacting with the SOI.
+A Logical External System in the Logical Domain, outside the SOI scope, interacting with the SOI.
 E.g., power grid, mobile network, fresh water system (in a house).
 ## Logical Item Exchange
 exposed in viewpoint [Logical Internal Exchange Viewpoint](../viewpoints/Logical-Internal-Exchange-Viewpoint.md)